lalitkumawat1m/YoutubeViewCounter/README.md

 ### You will get your new access token every time you call node updater.js
 ## Fill in the YT Video ID and You are good to go!

+If successful, your video title will be update after 10 minutes or if you can't wait then you can change time according to your own by reading 👇 node-corn documentation.

 ## node-corn is used (here is full documentation https://www.npmjs.com/package/node-cron)
 ### To automatically run the bot in every 10 minutes, you can setup a cron job that calls the script.